ionos-enterprise/ionos-enterprise-sdk-dotnet/README.md

 |---|:-:|---|---|
 | ipblockId | **yes** | string | The ID of the IP block. |

-After retrieving an IP block, either by getting it by id, or as a create response object, you can call the `Delete` method directly on the object:
+After retrieving an IP block, either by getting it by id, or as a create response object, you can call the `Delete` method directly.

 ```
 var resp = ipApi.Delete(ipBlockId);